 An early pioneer of North Sydney, Billy Blue was a well-known identity in Colonial Sydney.
-He ran the punt between Dawson Point and Blue’s Point across Sydney Harbour.
+He ran the punt between Dawes Point and Blue’s Point across Sydney Harbour.

 Blue’s Point was named in his honour after he was given a grant of what is now a most populous and valuable part of North Sydney, lying between Lavender Bay and Berry’s Bay on the condition he run the ferry boat across the harbour.

 The Old Commodore died at his home on the North Shore on May 5 1834 aged in his 90s.
 His son, John Blue was born at Circular Quay on July 4, 1815 and ran the Old Commodore Inn up until his death on August 21, 1891.